damianoamatruda/masters-of-renaissance/README.md

 ## Run the Client

 ```
-java -jar AM49-1.2-client.jar [OPTIONS]
+Usage: java -jar AM49-1.2-client.jar [--cli]

-OPTIONS:
+Options:
-    --cli    run the client in text mode (if omitted the GUI will start instead)
+  --cli                 run in text mode (if omitted the GUI will start instead)
 ```

 **(Windows)** The CLI uses colored text, therefore for the CLI the default Windows terminal is not supported and WSL is necessary.